tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ## EC2: Amazon Elastic Compute Cloud

-EC2 is one of the original and most important service on AWS.
-It's also used by many other services in AWS.
+EC2 is one of the original and most important services in AWS.
 An EC2 instance is a virtual machine.
-When you create an EC2 instance, you choose the memory, storage, networking and OS that you want to run in the cloud.
-AWS then creates the virtual machine for you, and then you're responsible for maintaining the OS.
-Storage is either Amazon EBS (persistent) or Intance Store (non-persistent).
+When you create an EC2 instance, you choose the memory, storage, networking and OS that you want to run.
+The user is responsible for maintaining the health of the OS such as through package updates and firewall rules.
+Ec2 storage consists of two types: EBS (persistent) and Instance Store (non-persistent).
 An AMI provides the information required to launch an instance.

 ### Connecting to EC2 instances